 - If you are wanting a solitary sanctum, venture to Curri Curri camping area—this one is only accessible by boat or kayak.
 You have to bring everything you need with you—perfect for the ‘Bear Grylls’ types but remember national park rules mean you can’t consume the wildlife!

-All camping areas (except Curri Curri) have flushing toilets, taps, shower cubicles (BYO shower), and fire rings (BYO clean-milled firewood and kindling).
+All camping areas (except Curri Curri) have flushing toilets, taps, shower cubicles (BYO shower), and some have fire rings (BYO clean-milled firewood and kindling).
+To ensure you can enjoy a camp fire, BYO portable fire pit in case there isn’t a fire ring available where you are camped.
 Curri Curri has no facilities.
 If you can’t start your day without your ‘magic beans’ (chocolate-coloured liquid gold), don’t stress.
 You can use a generator for the coffee maker at Downfall and Fong-On Bay (but check restrictions on use)!

 Do you love the rush of the wind and the pure adrenaline of cutting across the lake’s surface on a water ski or kneeboard or even a big fat ski-doughnut?
 Oooh, yeah!
 With lots of wide open runs to enjoy, you’ll be returning to camp with muscles aching, smiles beaming and hopefully not too many friction burns!